-You may re-configure blade servers beneath the virtual blade chassis as normal KX2 ports in the Devices tab.
+You may re-configure blade servers beneath the virtual blade chassis as normal KX2/KX3 ports in the Devices tab.

-To restore blade servers to normal KX2 ports:
+► To restore blade servers to normal KX2/KX3 ports:

-- 1. In the Devices tab, select the KX2 device whose blade servers you want to re-configure as normal KVM ports. - Change the blade port group for these blade servers to a non-blade port group. - a.
+- 1. In the Devices tab, select the KX2/KX3 device whose blade servers you want to re-configure as normal KVM ports. - Change the blade port group for these blade servers to a non-blade port group. - a.
 In CC-SG, choose Devices > Device Manager > Launch Admin.
-The KX2 Admin Client opens. - b.
+The KX2 or KX3 Admin Client opens. - b.
 Click Port Group Management. - c.
 Click the blade port group whose group property you want to change. - d.
 Deselect the Blade Server Group checkbox. - e.
-Click OK. - f.
-Exit the KX2 Admin Client. - 3.
+Click OK and exit the client. - 3.
 The virtual blade chassis disappears in the Devices tab.
-Now you can re-configure the blade server ports as normal KX2 ports in CC-SG.
-See Configure a KVM Port (on page 60).
+Now you can re-configure the blade server ports as normal KX2/KX3 ports in CC-SG.
+See Configure a KVM Port (on page 57).